-What you must pay when Services that are covered for you vou get these services Ambulance services \$50 copay for each Covered ambulance services include fixed wing, rotary Medicare-covered ground wing, and ground ambulance services, to the nearest or air transportation appropriate facility that can provide care if they are service. furnished to a member whose medical condition is such that other means of transportation could endanger the person's Cost sharing applies to health or if authorized by the plan. each one-way trip.
-Non-emergency transportation by ambulance is appropriate Ambulance services when if it is documented that the member's condition is such that there is treatment but no other means of transportation could endanger the person's transport are not covered. health and that transportation by ambulance is medically required.
+Services that are covered for you Mhat you must pay when you get these services Ambulance services Covered ambulance services, whether for an emergency or nonamorgan available fixed wing retervising and Medicare-covered ground

+Covered ambulance services, whether for an emergency or nonemergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.

+Cost sharing applies to each one-way trip.

+or air transportation

+service.

+Ambulance services when there is treatment but no transport are not covered.

 Prior authorization rules may apply for non-emergent transportation services, including out-of-network to in-network facilities.

-Annual physical exam There is no coinsurance.
-Our plan covers an annual routine physical exam in addition to copayment, or deductible the Medicare-covered annual wellness visit.
-This exam is for one routine physical covered once per calendar year. exam every year.
+Annual physical exam

+Our plan covers an annual routine physical exam in addition to the Medicare-covered annual wellness visit.
+This exam is covered once per calendar year.

 This exam allows you to see your provider annually without a specific medical complaint and includes a comprehensive physical exam.

 Please note: if you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copay or coinsurance may apply for the care received for the existing medical condition.

+There is no coinsurance, copayment, or deductible for one routine physical exam every year.

-🍑 Annual wellness visit
+Annual wellness visit